-Collaborative Practice family law helps couples going through a relationship breakdown resolve their disputes in a round table way and without the need to issue court proceedings.
+The Collaborative Practice approach in family law helps couples going through a relationship breakdown to resolve their disputes in a round table way and without the need to issue court proceedings.

 Through a Collaboration Agreement, both parties commit to:

-- Agreeing what's best for their family rather than needing a judge to decide
+- Agreeing what's best for their family together, instead of allowing a judge to decide for them

 - Identifying issues in dispute for resolution